Stockholm: Government

 The Stockholm Municipal Council (Stockholms kommunfullmäktige) is the name of the local assembly.
 Its 101 councillors are elected concurrently with general elections, held at the same time as the elections to the Riksdag and county councils.
 The Council convenes twice every month at Stockholm City Hall, and the meetings are open to the public.
 The matters on which the councillors decide have generally already been drafted and discussed by various boards and committees.
 Once decisions are referred for practical implementation, the employees of the City administrations and companies take over.

 The elected majority has a Mayor and eight Vice Mayors.
 The Mayor and each majority Vice Mayor is the head of a department, with responsibility for a particular area of operation, such as City Planning.
 The opposition also has four Vice Mayors, but they hold no executive power.
 Together the Mayor and the 12 Vice Mayors form the Council of Mayors, and they prepare matters for the City Executive Board.
 The Mayor holds a special position among the Vice Mayors, chairing both the Council of Mayors and the City Executive Board.

 The City Executive Board (Kommunstyrelsen) is elected by the City Council and is equivalent to a cabinet.
 The City Executive Board renders an opinion in all matters decided by the council and bears the overall responsibility for follow-up, evaluation and execution of its decisions.
 The Board is also responsible for financial administration and long-term development.
 The City Executive Board consists of 13 members, who represent both the majority and the opposition.
 Its meetings are not open to the public.

-Stockholm City Hall is one of the city's key landmarks, built in the National Romantic Style at the beginning of the twentieth century.
-Hosting the Nobel Prizes and the government of the city of Stockholm, it is one of Sweden's most important buildings.
+National government

+The Swedish national government, including the legislature, government, and highest courts in the judiciary, is based in Stockholm.
+The national legislature, the Riksdag, is based at Parliament House.
+The official residence of the Swedish monarch is Stockholm Palace, while the private residence is Drottningholm Palace in neighbouring Ekerö.
+The prime minister's official residence is Sager House.
+Most Swedish government agencies have their headquarters in Stockholm or nearby Solna.